geofloros/geoQuizServer/README.md

 The server is responsible to process the requests made by GeoQuiz Mobile and GeoQuiz Web.
 The current status of the server supports the following actions:

 i.
-Uploading the data from GeoQuiz Web form to PostgreSQL Database. ii.
-Downloading the data created by GeoQuiz Web and upload them to GeoQuiz Mobile. iii.
+Uploading the data from GeoQuiz Web form to PostgreSQL Database.

+ii.
+Downloading the data created by GeoQuiz Web and upload them to GeoQuiz Mobile.

+iii.
 Upload the data regarding users’ answers to the database.

 The database responsible to store information is open-source database PostgreSQL with the PostGIS extension to enable spatial functionality.
 For the purposes of this application, two tables are created:

 i.
-Formdata: Stores information about the question, possible answers, solution and coordinates of the PoIs ii.
+Formdata: Stores information about the question, possible answers, solution and coordinates of the PoIs.

+ii.
 Answers: Stores information about user’s answer, solution and device id number.

 **2.4.
 Overview of the code**